juju/juju-gui-charm/Dependencies.md

 # Selecting the PPA #

-In the charm configuration file (config.yaml) there is an entry `gui_ppa` that defaults to `juju-gui/charm_stable`.
-You can change that in your config.yaml file or do a `juju set juju-gui ppa_version=juju-gui/charm_devel`, for instance, immediately after deploying the GUI charm to pull from the devel version.
+In the charm configuration file (config.yaml) there is an entry `repository-location` that defaults to `juju-gui/charm_stable`.
+You can change that in your config.yaml file or do a

+`juju set juju-gui repository-location=ppa:juju-gui/charm_devel`,

+for instance, immediately after deploying the GUI charm to pull from the devel version.
 Only Juju GUI developers doing QA for the new PPA should ever need to select the devel version.